-Cookies are small pieces of data in the form of text files which are stored on your device when you use the website.
+Cookies are small pieces of data in the form of text files that are stored on your device when you use the Site.
 They can last for any duration of time; some disappear instantly, and others stay around much longer.

 You can clear cookies from your browser at any time.
 A guide by Livewire explains how to remove cookies from every major browser.
 If you do not have a browser listed in the article, then a quick Google search should provide some assistance or consult your browser’s help centre for advice which you, if you use desktop, should be able to access by pressing F1 on your keyboard.

 Embedded content from other websites

 Articles on this Site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 Twitter – Official embed tool used to display tweets in an interactive form as opposed to a static image – Privacy Link

 Quora – Used to embedding helpful Quora answers directly into the post – Privacy Link